taogen-docs/resources-of-learning/#cs-foundations.md

 - **Linux Kernel Development** (3rd, 2010) by Robert Love [4.33, 845]
 - **The Linux Programming Interface** (2010) by Michael Kerrisk [4.63, 649]
+- Linux System Programming: Talking Directly to the Kernel and C Library by Robert Love [4.3, 294]
 - Beginning Linux Programming (4th, 2011) by Mathew Neil and Richard Stones [3.77, 155]
 - Understanding Unix/Linux Programming by Bruce Molay [4.11, 35]
 - Linux 环境编程 by 高峰